dnsimple/dnsimple-support/content/articles/dns-query-limits.md

 [Contact support](/articles/dnsimple-support), and we can give you your zones' query volume for the current billing period.

+### What is a DNS query?

+A DNS query is a message a client sends to the DNS server to request information.
+Queries can come from browsers, email security verifications, and other automated processes.

 ### What is the average query volume a zone registers?

 A typical zone will receive an average of 300K queries per month.